 So, a layer of porous concrete between the shower tile floor and the PVC/fiberglass waterproof liner below takes care of the first two issues.
 But the third?
 Make sure that liner is pitched towards the drain!

 That’s where gravity can assist.
-Traditional shower drain assemblies have little “weep holes” drilled through the part of the drain that you don’t see — precisely the part of the drain that’s buried in the concrete “mortar bed” layer between the waterproofing and the shower floor tile.
-If the waterproofing layer is pitched towards the drain, then any moisture trapped between the mortar bed and the waterproofing layer can wick downhill and drip out the weepholes:
+Traditional shower drain assemblies have little “weep holes” drilled through the part of the drain that you don’t see.
+If you properly pitch the waterproofing layer towards the drain, then the moisture absorbed by the mortar bed can easily wick downhill and eventually drip out the weepholes:

 But this can’t happen if the waterproofing layer is dead flat or (even worse) haphazardly installed with negative slope dead spots.